javacc/javacc-8/docs/documentation/grammar.md

 }
 ```

 Care must be taken when using `JAVACODE` productions.
 While you can say pretty much what you want with these productions, JavaCC simply considers it a black box (that somehow performs its parsing task).
 This becomes a problem when `JAVACODE` productions appear at [choice points](../tutorials/lookahead.md).
-For example, if the above `JAVACODE` production was referred to from the following production:
+For example, if the above `JAVACODE` production was referred to from the following production...:

 ```java
 void NT() : {